DSCI-310-2024/DSCI_310_Group_6/Updated Summary of README.md

 ## Goal of Analysis

-Our analysis aims to unravel the intricate relationship between the physicochemical properties of wine—specifically pH, residual sugar, chlorides, and sulphates—and their impact on the sensory quality ratings of red and white Vinho Verde wines.
-By assessing how these selected properties influence the wine's sensory perception, our objective is to quantify their collective impact on wine quality.
-This seeks not only to provide actionable insights for winemakers to enhance production processes but also to offer guidance to consumers in making informed wine selections.
-Additionally, our analysis aims to contribute to the academic field of oenology by advancing the understanding of how wine's chemical composition correlates with its perceived quality.
-Through this approach, we aim to highlight the physicochemical traits that are pivotal in determining high-quality wine, thereby aiding in the optimization of wine production and enriching the overall wine experience for both producers and consumers.
+The primary objective of this analysis project was to unveil the intricate relationships between the physicochemical properties of wine and its perceived quality, leveraging regression analysis and a forward selection algorithm for identifying the most impactful predictors.
+Motivated by the burgeoning integration of data analysis and machine learning in the wine industry to enhance quality assessments, our analysis aimed to bridge the gap between the chemical composition of wine and its sensory appeal to consumers.
+By dissecting the complex interplay of wine's chemical attributes and their influence on quality, we sought to construct a predictive model capable of forecasting wine quality with a significant degree of accuracy.